Cleveland Clinic logo

 2. Ask you to make a fist to help the blood flow more easily.

-3. Insert a needle to collect blood into a vial.
-You may feel a sting when the needle goes in.
+3. Insert a thin needle to collect blood into a vial.

 4. Bandage the spot where they inserted the needle.

-Sometimes, providers collect the sample by pricking your fingertip.
-There are also at-home PT test kits that use this method.
+At-home test kits use a fingertip prick to get the sample.
 You may need an at-home test if you’re on warfarin and need frequent checks.
-Your provider will instruct you on how to do the test and share your results.
+Your provider will explain how to do the test and share your results.

-You should be able to go about your regular routine after a PT test.
-You may have slight discomfort or bruising where the needle went in.
+Afterward, you’ll be able to go about your day as normal.
+Some people have slight bruising or discomfort where the needle went in.
 But this doesn’t usually last long.

 Results and Follow-Up